HL7/fhir-mCODE-ig/input/pagecontent/index.md

 * Profiles defined externally to mCODE, such as vital signs defined in base FHIR or US Core, are not included.
 * Sub-elements of complex types such as CodeableConcept and Period are not explicitly included.

 The actual number of data elements in a resource can vary widely.
 For example, there are 16 MS data elements in the [CancerPatient] profile, but the full resource defines more than 60 elements.
 Of these, only four are [required](conformance-profiles.html#definition-of-required) (namely `identifier.system`, `identifier.value`, `name.family` or `name.given`, and `gender`).
 Moreover, different systems can implement different subsets of profiles, depending on their role in information workflows (see [Profile Conformance](conformance-profiles.html) for details).
-Not every mCODE-compliant system will support the same set of data elements.
+Therefore, not every mCODE-compliant system will support the same set of data elements.
+However, whatever portion of this specification is implemented will be compatible with other systems, inasmuch as the implementations overlap.

 ### Development History